 - Get reviewed.
 Once you sign the YouTube Partner Program terms and connect an AdSense account, your channel will automatically be put in a review queue.
-Our automated systems and human reviewers will then review your channel’s content to check if it follows all of our guidelines.
+Our automated systems and human reviewers will then review your channel’s content to check whether your account has followed all of our guidelines.
 You can check your application status anytime at https://studio.youtube.com/channel/UC/monetization.

 - If you’re accepted into YPP: Congratulations!
 You can now set up ad preferences and enable monetization on your uploads.
 Here’s a list of FAQs that we get from creators who have just joined YPP.

 - If you’re rejected from YPP: Our reviewers found that a significant portion of your channel doesn’t meet our policies and guidelines.
 You can re-apply 30 days after your rejection.
 Check out our FAQs for tips on how to strengthen your application.